 Why the UCLA Anderson Venture Accelerator

 UCLA has a long history of fostering entrepreneurship studies and promoting students to think big and impactfully.
 The depth of the alumni network, resources, and diversity offered is second to none.
 Further, deep ties to the LA startup and business community fosters a cohesive sense of commitment to ensure the future leaders of tomorrow are prepared both academically & practically to tackle real-world business problems.

 The Venture Accelerator at UCLA Anderson is an immersive program designed to leverage UCLA’s resources to enable the success of promising startups within the Anderson and Los Angeles community.
 Accelerator leadership provides startups with one-on-one consulting as well as curated connections to Anderson’s prominent alumni network and potential funders among LA’s thriving venture capital community.
 Accelerator startups receive customized and actionable programming catered to their vertical and stage, peer support and mentorship, as well as unlimited access to a 10,000 square foot, state-of-the-art co-working space located on UCLA’s campus in the Rosenfeld Library.

 - Connections to the Anderson Alumni Network

 - Consulting from experts in marketing, public relations, sales, product development, financial modeling, legal and fundraising

 - Weekly workshops with renowned professionals as consultants and speakers

-- Biweekly advisory sessions with Accelerator consulting coaches
+- Advisory sessions with Accelerator consulting coaches

-- Culmination Showcase event attended by angel investors, Anderson donors, early-stage venture capitalists, UCLA faculty, and media
+- Culmination Showcase event attended by angel investors, Anderson donors, early stage venture capitalists, UCLA faculty, and media

 How UCLA Anderson Venture Accelerator Works